sameeraaslami/ITC-315---Scrum-Project---Team-02/README.md

 13. Sprint Planning Meeting of the Second Sprint titled as (Second Sprint - Sprint Planning Meeting) has been uploaded to the Second Sprint Folder on Google Drive.
 14. Sprint Planning Meeting Agenda of the Second Sprint titled as (Agenda 06 - Sprint Planning Meeting Agenda - Second Sprint) has been uploaded to the Documents Folder on Google Drive.
 15. The first daily scrum meeting of the Second Sprint titled as (Scrum 01 - Second Sprint) has been uploaded to the Second Sprint Folder on Google Drive.
+16. Daily Scrum #01 Meeting Agenda of the Second Sprint titled as (Agenda 07 - Daily Scrum #01 Meeting Agenda - Second Sprint Sprint) has been uploaded to the Documents Folder on Google Drive.